 A common file naming convention is normally required for archived files.
 File name fields for file identification should include:

 - data type identifier

 - data version identifier

 - unique date/time stamp

 - appropriate file format extension

 - other applicable fields such as data source

 All file name fields except for the file extension should be delimited by underscores '_'.
 The order of the fields in the file name should begin with the most static and end with the most dynamic.
 For example, a file name may begin with the less changing data type identifier field and end with the more changing time stamp field.

-An FTP pull or push is preferred for most data transfers to the data center.
+An FTP pull or SFTP push is preferred for most data transfers to NCEI.
 Other transfer protocols may be possible depending on the interface.
-Data providers are required to produce and deliver a 32-digit MD5 checksum value for each submitted file in a submission manifest to ensure the integrity of the data received by the data center.
+Data providers may be required to produce and deliver a 32-digit MD5 checksum value for each submitted file in a submission manifest to ensure the integrity of the data received by the NCEI archive.
 The format of the submitted checksums is discussed through the submission agreement.